jdretz/starter-template-react-admin-draggable-rows/README.md

 # How to Create Draggable Rows with React Admin Starter Project

-This a the beginning repository for a tutorial on implementing draggable.
+This a the beginning repository for a tutorial on implementing draggable rows in React Admin.

 <img width=900 height=328 src="https://endertech.com/wp-content/uploads/2021/03/image3.gif.webp" alt="rows being dragged into order" />